zblasingame/zblasingame.github.io/_news/rex_preprint.md

 related_posts: false
 ---

-Our new pre-print [Rex: Reversible Solvers for Diffusion Models](https://arxiv.org/abs/2502.08834) is now available on arXiv.
+Our new pre-print [Rex: Reversible Solvers for Diffusion Models](https://arxiv.org/abs/2502.08834) is now available on arXiv